 Lawrence Schoenberg joined the Company as a Director in September 1996.
-Mr. Schoenberg founded AGS Computers, Inc. in 1967 and served as Chief Executive Officer until 1991.
+Mr. Schoenberg also serves as Director of Government Technology Services, Inc., Merisel, Inc., and Sunguard Data Services, Inc. Former directorships include Systems Center, Inc. (which was sold to Sterling Software, Inc.), SoftSwitch, Inc. (which was sold to Lotus/IBM Corp.), Forecross Corporation, Image Business Systems, Inc., and Penn America Group, Inc. Mr. Schoenberg founded AGS Computers, Inc. in 1967 and served as Chief Executive Officer until 1991.
 The company was sold to NYNEX in 1988.
-The micro-computer segment subsequently became a part of Merisel, Inc. Mr. Schoenberg also serves as Director of Government Technology Services, Inc. (since December 1991), Merisel, Inc. (since November 1989), SunGuard Data Services, Inc. (since October 1991), and Penn America Group, Inc. (from 1994 to 1997).
-Former directorships include Systems Center, Inc., which was sold to Sterling Software, Inc., SoftSwitch, Inc., which was sold to Lotus/IBM Corp., Forecross Corporation (from 1993 to June 1996), and Image Business Systems, Inc. (from January 1992 to August 1994).
+The micro-computer segment subsequently became a part of Merisel, Inc.